devildefu/Aqua/README.md

 # Kirid
 Kernel made for fun.
 Use pull requests to help us in code creating
 ## Compilation
-Only tools what you need are: GCC, G++, NASM, and LD.
+Only tools what you need are: GCC, G++, NASM, LD and CMake.
 To compile it, use that command:
 ```
-$ make
+$ ./build.sh
 ```
 And now, congratulations.
 You did this and you compiled our kernel on your computer.
 Good fun and no bugs! :D